count/hackathons/AirBnb/Data/README.md

 # Tables:

-There are 6 tables provided.
+There are 4 Airbnb tables provided and 4 contextual tables.

 The main table is **AllListings**.
 Each row is a unique listing on AirBnB.
 It contains information like the number of beds, the location, and the cancellation policy.